 Enhancing Accessibility and Connectivity

 Ferries also play a key role in enhancing accessibility and connectivity, particularly in areas where traditional transit options are limited.
-In many coastal and island communities, ferries are the only practical way to move between locations, making them a lifeline for residents and visitors alike.
+In many coastal and island communities, ferries are the only practical way to move between locations, making them essential for residents and visitors alike.
 By providing reliable and frequent service, ferries ensure that people can access essential services, employment opportunities, and recreational spaces without relying on private vehicles.

 In cities like Boston and Chicago, ferry services have been expanded to connect underserved neighborhoods, offering an alternative to overcrowded buses and trains.
 These services not only improve mobility but also contribute to the economic vitality of the areas they serve.
 By reducing travel times and providing direct routes, ferries help bridge the gap between different parts of the city, fostering greater social and economic integration.